aswaddd/SOKOBAN/README.md

 # SOKOBAN
 ## SOKOBAN in Java, written without the use classes

-### it was a course requirement to not use classes and only utilize functional programming in Java
+### It was a course requirement to not use classes and only utilize functional programming in Java

 **To run**